cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 end
 ```

-When adding changes to your routes file, be sure to restat your server after
+Keep in mind, When adding changes to your routes file, be sure to restat your server for your changes to take effect.
-adding the updated route.

 ### Adding your first Tailwind view

 Now our new page is the root path by default, let's get to adding some Tailwind
 styles.
-In `app/views/static/index.html.erb` replace the generated code from
+In `app/views/static/index.html.erb` replace the code generated when we
-rails and add the following code for the hero section.
+created the view and add the following code for the hero section.

 `app/views/static/index.html.erb`